opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 (d)     7 March 2018: the tender was closed as scheduled.

 278    The DC verification result was a material development.
 There was nil DC instead of the $63.19m given in the last estimate by Knight Frank.
-It was unclear when R&T knew about this development.[\[note: 276\]](#Ftn_276)
+It was unclear when R&T knew about this development.[^276]

 279    In my view, as the information concerning the nil DC was received barely over a week, _ie_, nine days, before the close of the tender, the CSC should have extended the closing date of the tender by at least one week.
 Knight Frank had estimated in its marketing efforts that potential bidders would have known the actual DC around a month before the close of the tender, but this time estimation was off and potential bidders had around 2.5 weeks less to consider the information concerning the actual DC.